TITLE IX: ITS NOT JUST ABOUT SPORTS

 WHAT IS TITLE IX?

-Title IX is a federal civil right that that prohibits sex discrimination in education.
+Title IX is a federal civil right that prohibits sex discrimination in education.
 When most people think of Title IX, they likely think of equal access for girls and women to sports.
 But, what most people don’t know is Title IX also can be utilized to protect anyone, whether male or female, who has been a victim of sexual violence or sexual harassment as well as gender-based discrimination.

 Title IX of Educational Amendments of 1972, 20 U.S.C. § 1681 et seq provides: “No person in the United States shall on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”